Join our Student Nursing Associate Apprenticeship at UHBW!

 • Education & Professional Qualifications

 You should provide a complete list of all of your qualifications.
-So as proceed to shortlisting it is essential that have the required qualifications, full details of the essential qualifications are on the Person Specification.
+To proceed to shortlisting it is essential that we have the required qualifications, full details of the required qualifications are on the Person Specification.

 • Relevant Training Courses Attended

-As an experienced and competent healthcare support worker you should have attended a number of training courses.
-Please list these courses, to provide evidence of your competency within your current role and continuing professional development.
+As an experienced and competent Healthcare Support Worker you should have attended a number of training courses.
+Please list these courses and provide evidence of your competency within your current role and continuing professional development.

 • Current/most recent employer & Previous employer